Fed rate cut bets lift stocks, dollar steadies

 Financial markets reacted quickly, with Fed fund rate futures <0#FF:> at one point pricing in an almost 70% chance of a 50 basis point cut.
 The odds eased to around 40% after the New York Fed said William's speech had not been about immediate policy direction.

-MSCI's All-Country World Index <.MIWD00000PUS>, which tracks shares in 47 countries, was having its best day in over two weeks, up nearly half a percent on the day.
+MSCI's All-Country World Index, which tracks shares in 47 countries, was having its best day in over two weeks, up nearly half a percent on the day.
 It was, however, still on track to break a six-week streak of weekly gains.

 E-mini futures for the S&P 500 index were 0.3% higher, indicating a higher opening on Wall Street later in the day.